lumeland/blog/posts/lume-3.md

 event callbacks, hydration, etc, that are not supported at build time, so some people were confused about what they can or cannot do in Lume.

-Lume 3 has only one JSX pluging, and it doesn't use React or Preact but [SSX](https://github.com/oscarotero/ssx/), a TypeScript library created specifically for static sites which is faster than React and Preact ([See Benchmarks](https://github.com/oscarotero/ssx/actions/runs/13022300332/job/36325328553#step:7:22))
+Lume 3 has only one JSX plugin, and it doesn't use React or Preact but [SSX](https://github.com/oscarotero/ssx/), a TypeScript library created specifically for static sites which is faster than React and Preact ([See Benchmarks](https://github.com/oscarotero/ssx/actions/runs/13022300332/job/36325328553#step:7:22))